Teradata/developer-resources/quickstarts/get-access-to-vantage/on-your-local/getting-started-utm.md

 ## Prerequisites

-1. A Mac computer.
-Both Intel and M1/M2/M3 chips are supported.
+1. An Intel-based Mac computer.

 :::note
-Vantage Express runs on x86 architecture.
-When you run the VM on M1/M2/M3 chips, UTM has to emulate x86.
-This is significantly slower then virtualization.
-If you determine that Vantage Express on M1/M2 is too slow for your needs, consider running Vantage Express in the cloud: [AWS](../on-your-cloud-infrastructure/run-vantage-express-on-aws.md), [Azure](../on-your-cloud-infrastructure/run-vantage-express-on-microsoft-azure.md), [Google Cloud](../on-your-cloud-infrastructure/vantage-express-gcp.md).
+Vantage Express runs on x86 architecture and is only supported on Intel-based Macs.
+Apple Silicon (M1/M2/M3) is not supported.
+If you have an Apple Silicon Mac, consider running Vantage Express in the cloud: [AWS](../on-your-cloud-infrastructure/run-vantage-express-on-aws.md), [Azure](../on-your-cloud-infrastructure/run-vantage-express-on-microsoft-azure.md), [Google Cloud](../on-your-cloud-infrastructure/vantage-express-gcp.md).
 :::

 2. 30GB of disk space and enough CPU and RAM to be able to dedicate at least one core and 4GB RAM to the virtual machine.